Rule XI. Disciplinary Proceedings

 A petition for negotiated disposition and accompanying affidavit shall be submitted to the Executive Attorney, who in turn shall assign it to a Hearing Committee for review.
 The Board may adopt procedures for assignment of petitions for negotiated disposition to Hearing Committees, taking into account such matters as the pendency (and at what stage) of a related section 8 (c) proceeding.

 A Hearing Committee receiving a proposed negotiated disposition shall hold a limited hearing.
 The hearing shall be public and the proceeding a matter of public record.
-Prior to the hearing, Bar Counsel shall furnish to any complainant the petition for negotiated disposition and affidavit, together with notice of the hearing and of the complainant’s opportunity to be present.
-Also before the hearing, the Hearing Committee or the Chairperson may review Bar Counsel’s investigative file in camera or meet with Bar Counsel ex parte to discuss the basis for Bar Counsel’s recommendation of a negotiated disposition.
+Prior to the hearing, Disciplinary Counsel shall furnish to any complainant the petition for negotiated disposition and affidavit, together with notice of the hearing and of the complainant's opportunity to be present.
+Also before the hearing, the Hearing Committee or the Chairperson may review Disciplinary Counsel's investigative file in camera or meet with Disciplinary Counsel ex parte to discuss the basis for Disciplinary Counsel's recommendation of a negotiated disposition.

 The Hearing Committee conducting the review shall recommend to the Court approval of a petition for negotiated disposition if it finds that: